Buggy-Virus/buggy-virus.github.io/_posts/2017-10-3-tilt-toxicity-and-the-trench.markdown

 tags: dota2, esports, trench, statistics,
 ---

 The Trench  refers to a phenomenon in team based games where a player feels the outcome of matches is often highly influenced by poor player behavior.
 This phenomenon manifests mainly in games with ranked matchmaking, and has the effect of making players feel they are unable to affect the outcome of matches.
-In this post I explain this phenomenon and its cause s with a simple mathematical model.
+In this post I explain this phenomenon and its causes with a simple mathematical model.
 I investigate this issue in the context of Dota 2, but I hope this post will give insight into the Trench for games with a similar match making system such as League of Legends, Overwatch, and others.

 This post is meant to be descriptive rather than prescriptive, i.e. I’m not going to give a list of tips one can utilize to climb through the Trench, but rather explain why it feels like the Trench exists, why many players of varying skill will argue that it doesn’t exist, and why it gets reported at all skill levels.